-- Adapting the fuel supply chain to address evolving future warfighter requirements - Modernizing and right-sizing our aging, costly and inefficient fuel infrastructure - Revolutionizing the Sustainment, Restoration and Modernization program with "velocity"
+Last year, we embarked on an 'energy' revolution, introducing three concepts to drive an organizational pivot and strategic transformation: adapting the fuel supply chain to address evolving future warfighter requirements; modernizing and right-sizing our aging, costly and inefficient fuel infrastructure; and revolutionizing the Sustainment, Restoration and Modernization program with "velocity."
+The positive results of this effort had profound implications for warfighters across the Department of Defense.